jeertmans/manim-slides/docs/source/reference/examples.md

    :pyobject: SubsectionExample
 ```

-This example creates **two slides**:
+This example creates **three horizontal slides**:
-- **Slide 1**: Title slide showing "Subsections Demo"
+- **Slide 1**: Title slide (use RIGHT arrow to advance)
-- **Slide 2**: Starts with title and subtitle, then has **four subsections** that build the diagram:
+- **Slide 2**: Building a Diagram topic with **four vertical subsections** (use DOWN arrow):
+  1. Shows the title
-  1. Subsection "Add circle": adds a circle
+  2. Adds a circle
-  2. Subsection "Add square": adds a square (circle still visible)
-  3. Subsection "Add labels": adds labels (circle and square still visible)
-  4. Subsection "Add arrows": adds an arrow connecting them (everything still visible)

-The key point: the subtitle appears **before** the first subsection, so it's part of the
-base slide content.
-Each subsection then adds more elements while keeping all previous
-content visible.

-Note that `auto_next=True` on the third subsection will automatically advance
+  3. Adds a square
+  4. Adds labels with `auto_next=True` to auto-advance
-to the fourth subsection after animations complete.
+  5. Final state after all animations
+- **Slide 3**: Transformations topic with **three vertical subsections**

+In HTML export, subsections become **vertical slides** that you navigate with UP/DOWN
+arrows, while regular slides remain horizontal (LEFT/RIGHT arrows).
+This creates a
+2D presentation structure where subsections group related content under a main slide.

+Note: In the Qt presenter and other formats, subsections create pause points instead
+of vertical navigation.

 ## Advanced Example